MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 ### To register an application in Azure AD for connecting from Business Central to Common Data Service

 The following steps assume that you use Azure AD to manage identities and access.
-For more information about registering an application in Azure AD, see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).
-If you do not use Azure AD, see [Using Another Identity and Access Management Service](admin-how-to-set-up-a-dynamics-crm-connection.md#using-another-identity-and-access-management-service).
+For more information about registering an application in Azure AD, see [Quickstart: Register an application with the Microsoft idtable platform](/azure/active-directory/develop/quickstart-register-app).
+If you do not use Azure AD, see [Using Another Idtable and Access Management Service](admin-how-to-set-up-a-dynamics-crm-connection.md#using-another-idtable-and-access-management-service).

 1. In the Azure Portal, under **Manage** on the Navigation Pane, choose **Authentication**.
 2. Under **Redirect URLs**, add the redirect URL that is suggested on the **Common Data Service Connection Setup** page in [!INCLUDE[d365fin](includes/d365fin_md.md)].